phylum-dev/documentation/docs/integrations/sophos.md

 1. A Phylum API token
 2. (if required) An SSH key for accessing your Git repository
-3. A Git repository containing a lockfile
+3. A Git repository containing a dependency file

 ## Setting Your Phylum API Token